CALL US NOW: 0207-700-2354

 Vintage Scandinavian sweaters – Kiko & Rico

-As the name of this fashionable Nordic sweater gives you quite a big clue of its origins, it’s no surprise this vintage knit was made in the chilly Nordic countries of the northern hemisphere.
+As the name of this fashionable Nordic sweater gives you quite a big clue of its origins, it’s no surprise this Vintage Scandinavian knit was made in the chilly Nordic countries of the northern hemisphere.
 Here they were created to keep people warm and the patterns in early knitwear depicted a family or village to identify fisherman and seafarers.
 It was in the 20th century that Norwegian knitwear became a fashion statement with patterns and novelty knits made for the increasingly popular fashion industry.

 Christmas sweater-Rico